There are defense mechanisms in our body that protect us naturally from urinary tract infections and infections in general.

 In order for the infection to develop, bacteria must be able to reach the urinary system.

-Under normal conditions, they are stopped by some barriers encountered during their way to the bladder.
+Under normal conditions, they are stopped by some barriers found on their way to the bladder.

-- pubic hair: the first obstacle encountered by bacteria is hair which represents a mechanical barrier for the passage of bacteria (it happens in the nose too where they prevent the entrance of foreign bodies in the nasal cavities or eyelashes)
+- pubic hair: the first obstacle encountered by bacteria is hair is a mechanical barrier for the passage of bacteria

 - vulvo/vaginal bacterial flora: the extremely acid environment of the vulva, and especially of the vagina, favors the reproduction of the normal bacterial flora that prevents the proliferation of pathogenic microorganisms